Ruby client documentation

 **Response**

-If the request to the client is successful, the client returns a Notifications::Client::TemplateCollection object.
-In the example shown in the Method sectionarrow-up-right, the object is named response.
+If the request to the client is successful, the client returns a `Notifications::Client::TemplateCollection` object.
+In the example shown in the [Method section](https://docs.notifications.service.gov.uk/ruby.html#get-all-templates-method), the object is named `response`.

 Once the client has returned a template array, you must then call the following methods on the templates in this array to return information on those templates.